Find out here if you have been affected by new rules introduced on 1st August 2018.

 The new law defines two different kinds of senior management functions.
 The first kind relates to the management of the charity, and the person holding that function can only be responsible to the charity trustees.
-This is likely to be the charity’s CEO.
+This is likely to the charity’s CEO.

 The second kind involves control over money, and is often the charity’s chief finance officer.
 Here, the person holding that function can only be responsible to the charity trustees unless he or she is responsible to another employee (usually the CEO) with senior management functions that does not involve control over money.

 So, whilst the term “senior manager” will include CEOs and CFOs, the definition in the new rules is wider, emphasising not the title but the function.
 So, anyone who reports directly to the charity trustees, or is responsible for reporting financial matters to the CEO, CFO or directly to the charity trustees, is likely to fall within this definition.
 More details on this are available in the Charity Commission’s guidance.